servicetitan/Stl.Fusion/README.md

 ![](docs/img/Stl-Fusion-Server-Screen-Sample.gif)

-Note that this is *client-side Blazor app*, the real-time changes it displays are delivered there via WebSocket channel backing computed replicas.
+Note that this is *client-side Blazor app*, the real-time changes it displays are delivered there via WebSocket channel backing `IComputed` replicas.

 There is **no single line of JavaScript code**, and below is **literally** all the client-side code powering Chat sample: